Jim McDonald (halfback)

-James Allen McDonald (June 9, 1915 – May 1, 1997) was a college and professional American football player, and later the football head coach at the University of Tennessee for one season.
+James Allen McDonald (June 9, 1915 – May 1, 1997) was an American professional football player for the Detroit Lions of the National Football League (NFL).
+He played college football for the Ohio State Buckeyes.
+After his playing career, he was the head coach at the University of Tennessee for one season.

 College playing career

 McDonald was a halfback and quarterback for the Ohio State University football team from 1935 to 1937.
 In his senior year he was a team co-captain, and was named as an All-America selection.
 McDonald's most memorable play that year was only worth one point.
 He was kicking a point after touchdown against Northwestern and the ball was blocked.
 The holder, Mike Kabealo, grabbed the ball, pitched it back to McDonald.
 McDonald ran the ball around the right side for the point.
 The final score was 7–0.

 McDonald was also a three-year starter as a guard on the Ohio State basketball team from 1936 to 1938.
 As a senior, he served as team captain.

 McDonald was inducted into the Ohio State Varsity O Hall of Fame in 1986.